aaronbieber/singleservingphoto/_posts/2007-10-16-protecting-our-national-parks-one-photographers-story.markdown

-"Light painting," or using flashlights to illuminate objects during long exposures in the dark, is one of the staples of outdoor photography, and I think it's a fairly common practice; you'll see it used by "The Nocturnes":http://www.thenocturnes.com and others who are into making images after dark.
+"Light painting," or using flashlights to illuminate objects during long exposures in the dark, is one of the staples of outdoor photography, and I think it's a fairly common practice; you'll see it used by [The Nocturnes](http://www.thenocturnes).com and others who are into making images after dark.
 Having used the technique to to great effect in Death Valley and in Yosemite, it went without saying that my colleague Chris and I would find such opportunities in the Smokies.